Jared-Walsh/ERCA_W3_Group1/README.md

     contains the dataset for the modern temperature record for Tucuman, Agretina (2023) accessible at:

-All figures can be located within "Project_Los_Latinos1.docx"
+All figures can be located within "Project_Los_Latinos.pdf"